 It's usually better to use a simple theme.
 Of course, it's also important to choose a theme that aligns with your store's functionalities and provides an attractive look to your audience.
 You will find thousands of ready templates having modern graphic design and super-cool effects.
 But fancy styles and jazzy effects often come at the cost of performance.
 That's why, try to avoid the themes overwhelmed with complex layouts, flashy animations, and other unnecessary features.
 You can easily add those features using quality WordPress plugins.

 There are many WordPress theme marketplace that offers well-coded and speed-optimized beautiful themes.
 Such as ThemeForest, Themify, StudioPress, CSSIgniter, and so on.
 Don't forget to check the demo speed before finalizing any theme.
 Tools like Pingdom will give you an idea of how well coded it is.

-Here you will find a complete list for the best responsive WooCommerce themes for your online shop.
+Here you will find a complete list of the best responsive WooCommerce themes for your online shop.